The Institute’s key research themes are led by ten academic partners spread across the UK.

 More information on how to get involved can be found through our partner NIESR.

-Regional Forums
+Productivity Forums

 The forums are involved in the implementation of research insights, the design of practical business and policy interventions, and in providing input to the development of the Institute’s future research agenda.

 Their members include stakeholders from policy community and business leaders from local, national and multinational enterprises.
-Each Regional Productivity Forum is chaired by a regional business leader and supported by a Regional Forum Lead from each of the partner universities.
+Each Productivity Forum is chaired by a regional business leader and supported by a Forum Lead from each of the partner universities.

-The eight Forums are based in:
+The nine Forums are based in:

 Privacy Overview